Thermodynamically consistent machine learning model for excess Gibbs energy: Methods

 Similarly, $\mathcal{L}_\mathrm{ACI}$ takes into account errors in the prediction of the activity coefficients at infinite dilution $\ln \gamma_i^\infty$ for the binary systems from the training set:

 where $N_\mathrm{ACI}$ is the number of ACI data points in the batch.
-The factor $\frac{1}{2}$ takes into account that in $\mathcal{L}_\mathrm{ACI}$, each data point for an activity coefficient individually contributes to the loss calculation, whereas in $\mathcal{L}_\mathrm{VLE}$, the errors of \textit{both} activity coefficients in a binary mixture are averaged before contributing to the loss.
+The factor $\frac{1}{2}$ takes into account that in $\mathcal{L}_\mathrm{ACI}$, only the activity coefficient at infinite dilution contributes to the loss calculation, whereas in $\mathcal{L}_\mathrm{TPXY}$, the errors of both activity coefficients of the binary mixture are averaged before contributing to the loss.

+\RB{$\mathcal{L}_\mathrm{TPX}$ accounts for the difference of the predicted logarithmic total pressures to the experimental ones on the $N_\mathrm{TPX}$ TPX data points:

+The predicted logarithmic total pressures are calculated from the predicted activity coefficients and the pure component vapor pressures: }

 $\mathcal{L}_\mathrm{LLE}$ denotes the loss between the LLE phase compositions in mole fractions predicted by HANNA and the experimental values in the batch obtained through